LiaoPan/msqms/docs/source/index.rst

          .. div:: sd-font-normal

-            OPMQC can achieve a more reliable and consistent data quality distribution based on large MEG datasets.
+            MSQMs can achieve a more reliable and consistent data quality distribution based on large MEG datasets.
             This results in quantitative signal quality metrics that are more stable and better suited for extensive MEG research.

    .. grid-item::